 by Leon Pantenburg

-Bend, Oregon – I awoke to 14 inches of new snow, and I’m not going anywhere until the driveway gets shoveled.
+Bend, Oregon – I awoke to 14 inches of new snow, and I wasn’t going anywhere until the driveway got shoveled.

-So what does this have to do with a pair of mountain crampons?
+So what does this have to do with mountain crampons?

 Statistically, there are millions more people who will shovel snow and have to cross icy parking lots than those who will climb mountains and traverse glaciers.
 But the crampons used for both can make things a lot safer.